Implement App Intents for Siri, Shortcuts, Spotlight, widgets, Control Center, and Apple Intelligence on iOS. Covers AppIntent actions, AppEntity and…

 @Parameter

 Declare each user-facing input with @Parameter.
-Optional parameters are not
+Non-optional parameters are

 @Parameter(title: "Count")